moayadeldin/deeptune/README.md

 Test results saved successfully!
 ```

-After evaluation is done, you may find the results in the directory specified with the `--out` directory or `deeptune_results` was initiated in your *DeepTune* path.
+After evaluation is done, you may find the results in the directory specified with the `--out` directory or `deeptune_results` initiated in your *DeepTune* path.
 Inside this folder, you will find the following output directory:

 ```
 deeptune_results